-After my press conference on June 29, the Minister immediately announced he had accepted all of my recommendations and my one-year timeline.
+After my press conference on June 29, This link opens in a new tabthe Minister immediately announced he had accepted all of my recommendations and my one-year timeline.
 I was encouraged to see this commitment to improving police training and will be monitoring the Ministry’s progress over the next year.
 This is truly a matter of life and death.

 We have another systemic investigation report nearing completion – the report about our investigation into services for adults with developmental disabilities in crisis.
 I sent my findings to the Ministry of Community and Social Services on May 24.
 The report is in its final stages and we plan to release it on August 24.
 (You'll be able to watch it live on our website at 11 a.m.)
 In this case, changes to government policies and programs during the course of the investigation required our investigators to review and assess their impact on the issues at hand.
 We updated our findings to reflect these developments, and pursued dialogue and consultation with the Ministry to give it a chance to respond to our updated findings and conclusions.